learning-software-engineering/learning-software-engineering.github.io/Topics/Task_Management_Software.md

 You can see a sample workflow for the CIY (Cook It Yourself) project with three teams, each following a different process.
 Notice how the "In Progress" column takes on three different forms depending on the team.
  ![Workflow](https://i.im.ge/2024/03/17/RPpLkp.Picture3.png)

+Adadditionally it's important to note that custom workflows are one of many advantages Jira has over other tools such as Git Hub.

 <h3>b.
 Agile boards</h3>
 <h4>Setting up Agile boards</h4>